-- 4.13.1.
-Any sanction may only be given to you in line with the Scheme of Delegation. - 4.13.2.
-The sanctions below can be imposed either in place of, or supplementary to, the issue of a final written warning or be as an alternative sanction to dismissal: - A warning - Demotion (either within role or no more than one role; a demotion of more than one role can only be done with your agreement) - Disciplinary transfer (which should involve no loss of remuneration and, unless you agree otherwise, should be within the same duty system) - Loss of pay up to a maximum of 13 days - Review of flexible working arrangements. - 4.13.3.
-Generally, although not exclusively demotion to another role at a lower grade would be considered in addition to the issuing of a final written warning, as an alternative to dismissal where appropriate. - 4.13.4.
+- 4.18.1.
+Any sanction may only be given to you in line with the Scheme of Delegation. - 4.18.2.
+The sanctions below can be imposed either in place of, or supplementary to, the issue of a final written warning or be as an alternative sanction to dismissal: - A warning. - Demotion (by one Grade/Rank; a demotion of more than one Grade/Rank can only be done with your agreement).
+Demotion can only be considered where a vacancy at the lower grade exists. - Disciplinary transfer (which should involve no loss of remuneration and, unless you agree otherwise, should be within the same duty system/working

+- arrangements).
+A disciplinary transfer can only be considered where a vacancy exists. - Loss of pay up to a maximum of 10% of the average monthly gross pay. - Review of flexible working arrangements. - 4.18.3.
+Generally, although not exclusively demotion to another role at a lower rank/grade would be considered in addition to the issue of a final written warning, as an alternative to dismissal. - 4.18.4.
 Upon completion of the disciplinary process, it is good practice to consider whether the matter has any wider implications for the organisation/team.
-An end of case review is undertaken by the HR Case Manager and managers involved in the case to identify any implications, along with any lessons learnt.
+A Post Case Review is undertaken by the HR Case Manager and managers involved in the case to identify any implications, along with any lessons learnt.